ISTA-SPiDerS/aptos-multi-region-bench/README.md

 After all the infrastructure is created, you can use the `cluster.py` utility to authenticate against all clusters.
 This will be your primary tool for interacting with each of the cluster's workloads.
 It is a wrapper around the kube API and familiar `kubectl` commands.

-For this to work, update the kubeconfig of the eks cluster.
+For this to work, update the kubeconfig of the EKS cluster.
 ```
 aws eks update-kubeconfig --region us-west-1 --name aptos-default
 ```